Sponsored content

 If you feel overwhelmed by the volume of your belongings, creating a sorting system can help.

 Some people find the four-box method an effective way to declutter and stay on task.
 Simply label four boxes: keep, sell, donate, and bin, and organise belongings accordingly as you sort through.
-When you come across items you rarely use or are more difficult to place, it can be helpful to give yourself a time limit to decide which box it belongs in – being indecisive can turn a quick job into an arduous, all-day activity.
+When you come across items that are trickier to place, it can help to set a time limit on deciding which box they belong in; being indecisive can turn a quick job into an arduous, all-day activity.

-As well as being more ordered and organised, categorising items can also make it clearer how much of each type of item you own, so you can decide what you don’t need.
-For example, if you have multiple variations of one item, like cameras or watches, why not decide which is your favourite and consider getting rid of the others?
+As well as being more organised, categorising belongings can also make it clearer how much of each type of item you own, so you can decide what you don’t need.
+For example, if you have multiple variations of one item, like cameras or watches, why not pick your favourite and give the others away?

 4. Be patient with yourself